takamoso/cluestack/README.md

     - [clipboard-polyfill](https://github.com/lgarron/clipboard-polyfill) - Simple copying on the web, with maximum browser compatibility.
 (You probably don't need this anymore!)

+## Dataset
+  - [japanese-addresses](https://github.com/geolonia/japanese-addresses) - Open data on addresses at the town and street level nationwide.

 ## API

 - [Randomuser.me-Node](https://github.com/RandomAPI/Randomuser.me-Node) ([Website](https://randomuser.me/)) - A free, open-source API for generating random user data.
 Like Lorem Ipsum, but for people.